mcdonc/.nixconfig/darwin/README.rst

 For the ``zsh`` "powerlevel-10k" prompt to look right, you have to use a NerdFont in the terminal like "Ubuntu Nerd Font Mono".
 This must be configured by-hand.
-Also, colors are wonky in Terminal, but look correct in iTerm.
+Also, its prompt colors are wonky in Terminal, but look correct in iTerm.

 Uninstalling
 ------------